-Journals that follow these recommendations are encouraged to incorporate them into their instructions to authors and to make explicit in those instructions that they follow ICMJE recommendations.
+Journals that follow these recommendations are en-

+Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals couraged to incorporate them into their instructions to authors and to make explicit in those instructions that they follow ICMJE recommendations.
 Journals that wish to be identified on the ICMJE website as following these recommendations should notify the ICMJE secretariat via e-mail at icmje@acponline.org.
 Journals that in the past have requested such identification but who no longer follow ICMJE recommendations should use the same means to request removal from this list.